aspose-tasks/Aspose.Tasks-Documentation/net/getting-started/licensing/_index.md

 #### **Applying a License Using File or Stream**
 This code snippet initializes a license stored in a file or an embedded resource.

-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Licensing-ApplyLicenseUsingFile-ApplyLicenseUsingFile.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Licensing-ApplyLicenseUsingFile-ApplyLicenseUsingFile.cs" >}}

 This code snippet initializes a license from a stream.

-{{< gist "aspose-tasks" "0655812ac3db2536958f" "Examples-CSharp-Licensing-ApplyLicenseUsingStream-ApplyLicenseUsingStream.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-Licensing-ApplyLicenseUsingStream-ApplyLicenseUsingStream.cs" >}}

 #### **Applying a Licenses Using an Embedded Resource**